MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tvm-manage-log4j-guidance.md

 >
 > Support on macOS requires Microsoft Defender for Endpoint macOS client version 20.121111.15416.0 or later.
 >
->For more details on supported versions, see [Supported operating systems platforms and capabilities](tvm-supported-os.md).
+>For more information on supported versions, see [Supported operating systems platforms and capabilities](tvm-supported-os.md).

 ## Exposed devices discovery